 Much interest was shown in Brigg Blog's mid-summer post about plans to make changes at a Lincolnshire sportsground where many players from this area enjoyed matches down the years.

-has now been granted for South Kelsey Cricket Club's former ground on Caistor Road, Holton Le Moor (close to the Hope Tavern, the A46 and the Barnetby to Lincoln railway line).
+'Change of use' planning permission from sports pavilion to a therapy centre has now been granted for South Kelsey Cricket Club's former ground on Caistor Road, Holton Le Moor (close to the Hope Tavern, the A46 and the Barnetby to Lincoln railway line).

 The application relating to what was originally the Nettleton Mines ground was given by the council's Planning Committee.